brunoflores/harper-foundations/README.md

 The crucial principle is that **any use of an identifier should be understood as a reference, or abstract pointer, to its binding**.

+* The choice of identifiers is immaterial, so long as we can always associate a unique binding with each use of an identifier.
+* The names of bound variables are immaterial insofar as they determine the same binding.